nitaybz/homebridge-sensibo-ac/README.md

 ## Support homebridge-sensibo-ac

 **homebridge-sensibo-ac** is a free plugin under the GNU license.
 It was originally developed as a contribution to the Homebridge/HOOBS community with lots of love and thoughts by [nitaybz](https://github.com/nitaybz).
-Now maintained by others.
+Now maintained by volunteers.

 Creating and maintaining Homebridge plugins takes time and effort, if you would like to share your appreciation, feel free to "Star" or donate.